pedropaulofb/langstring/sphinx/autoapi/langstring/index.rst

    Modules and Classes:
    --------------------
-   - controller:
-       Handles the control mechanisms for language strings.
+   - **controller**: Handles the control mechanisms for language strings.

-   - converter:
-       Provides utilities for converting language strings between different formats.
+   - **converter**: Provides utilities for converting language strings between different formats.

-   - flags:
-       Defines various flag classes used for global settings and specific types of language strings.
+   - **flags**: Defines various flag classes used for global settings and specific types of language strings.

-       - GlobalFlag:
-           A flag for global settings affecting all language string types.
+       - `GlobalFlag`: A flag for global settings affecting all language string types.

-       - LangStringFlag:
-           A flag specific to single language strings.
+       - `LangStringFlag`: A flag specific to single language strings.

-       - SetLangStringFlag:
-           A flag specific to sets of language strings.
+       - `SetLangStringFlag`: A flag specific to sets of language strings.

-       - MultiLangStringFlag:
-           A flag specific to multi-language strings.
+       - `MultiLangStringFlag`: A flag specific to multi-language strings.

-   - langstring:
-       Represents a single language string, encapsulating its properties and behaviors.
+   - **langstring**: Represents a single language string, encapsulating its properties and behaviors.

-   - multilangstring:
-       Represents a string in multiple langs, providing methods to manage and manipulate the different language variants.
+   - **multilangstring**: Represents a string in multiple langs, providing methods to manage and manipulate the different language variants.

-   - setlangstring:
-       Represents a set of language strings, facilitating operations on groups of multilingual texts.
+   - **setlangstring**: Represents a set of language strings, facilitating operations on groups of multilingual texts.

    Package Contents:
    -----------------